Royal Bank, Maybole Cheque Dated 1869

 Home ] Up ] Photo Galleries ] Town Guides ] Notables ] Community ] News ] Places ] History ] Search ] Contact Us ]

-We may have found E Cathcart!
-John McCulloch send us these details.
+We may have found an E. Cathcart!
+John McCulloch sent us these details. ..and we now have another possibility.
+See below.

 Edward Cathcart born in Dailly in 1848 may have been the signatory to the Royal Bank of Scotland cheque uncovered by Isobel Seymour.
 Edward died in Colinton Edinburgh in 1886.
 He was married to Margaret Miller.
 The cause of death was congestion of the brain.
 “Merchant” was his occupation.
 Edward was the son of Robert Moore Cathcart and Catherine Park Proven who married in Girvan in 1842.
 Robert Moore Cathcart died before 1851.
 He was a farmer and land steward in Dailly.
 His wife’s father was James Provan, farmer at Roan, Dailly.
 James Provan was married to Catherine Johnstone of Dailly.